-Quinolinate is a neurotoxin derived from tryptophan metabolism in the context of high inflammation or high cortisol.
-Elevated quinolinate has been seen in brain and nerve tissue damage, especially in disorders such as Alzheimer's disease, Parkinson's disease, Huntington's disease, motor neuron diseases, multiple sclerosis, epilepsy, amyotrophic lateral sclerosis, and major depressive disorder.
+Quinolinate is a neurotoxin derived from tryptophan.
+Elevated quinolinate is seen in brain and nerve tissue damage, especially in disorders such as Alzheimer's disease, Parkinson's disease, Huntington's disease, motor neuron diseases, multiple sclerosis, epilepsy, amyotrophic lateral sclerosis, and major depressive disorder.
 We can also see elevated quinolinate due to low serotonin and need for vitamin B3 (niacin).
-If tryptophan supplements are taken within 72 hours of collecting DUTCH samples, there may be high levels of quinolinate in the urine which may not be associated with neuroinflammation.
-Keep supplements in mind when interpreting results.
+The causes of elevated quinolinate include neuroinflammation, general inflammation, infection, phthalate exposure, and/or oral tryptophan use.